CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Method

 Similar to target encoding, each anchor $A^k$ is patchified and masked.
 We discard masked anchor patches, and pass the visible patches through the weight-shared encoder $e_\theta$ (Siamese-style encoding) to obtain anchor tokens $A'^{k}_v$.
 We then concatenate the output tokens from all $N$ anchors to form a aggregated anchor representation $A'_v$

-\myparagraph{Target reconstruction} The input to the decoder $d_\psi$ is the sequence $T_a$, which is a concatenation of encoder target representations $T'_v$ and mask tokens $\tilde{T}_v$.
+\myparagraph{Target reconstruction} The input to the decoder $d_\psi$ is the sequence $T_a$, which is a concatenation of encoder target representations $T'_v$ and mask tokens $M_{\tilde{T}_v}$.
 The decoder self-attends to all tokens within $T_a$, and cross-attends to the aggregated anchor representation $A'_v$, allowing it to leverage information across anchor views to predict the masked target patches.

-Our multi-anchor setting encourages the encoder $e_\theta$ to learn features that are robust for matching across a diverse set of views - beyond just two views as in prior work ~\cite{he2022masked, gupta2023siamese, eymael2024efficient}.
-We apply reconstruction loss (MSE) between masked target patches $\tilde{T}_v$ and decoder predictions $T_r$, following prior work~\cite{he2022masked, gupta2023siamese, eymael2024efficient}.
+Our multi-anchor setting encourages the encoder $e_\theta$ to learn features that are robust for matching across a diverse set of views - beyond just two views as in prior work ~\citep{ gupta2023siamese, eymael2024efficient}.
+We apply a reconstruction loss (MSE) between masked target patches $\tilde{T}_v$ and decoder predictions $T_r$, following prior work.